csmith1188/spaceelvesonjetbikes/README.md

 ## For Speed.
 For Honor.
 Forever.
 Far away in the galaxy, a race of elves from outer space roam the stars and planets, mounted on their lightning-fast jetbikes.
 Their eternal race is a beacon of values that us mere humans can barely comprehend, such as speed, and honor.

 In the darkest shadows of the galaxy, those who have strayed from these mores lurk.
-The Dark Elves, seek to defile that which is revered by the Space Elves, and use their gifts for their own short-term gains.
+The Dark Elves seek to defile that which is revered by the Space Elves, and use their gifts for their own short-term gains.

-As a valiant knight of the Space Elves, you are to defeat these Dark Elves in the immortal battlefield of Speed and Honor.
+As a valiant knight of the Space Elves, you are to defeat these Dark Elves in the immortal battlefields of speed and honor.

 ### Scope